Agmatine biosynthesis

 Click the image above or here to open this pathway in the Pathway Browser

-Agmatine is an amine that is formed by decarboxylation of L-arginine by the enzyme arginine decarboxylase (ADC) and hydrolyzed by the enzyme agmatinase to putrescine.
-Agmatine binds to several target receptors in the brain and has been proposed as a novel neuromodulator (Reghunathan 2006).
-Agmatine has the potential to serve in the coordination of the early and repair phase pathways of arginine in inflammation (Satriano, 2003).
+Agmatine is an amine formed by decarboxylation of L-arginine and hydrolyzed to putrescine.
+Agmatine binds to several target receptors in the brain and has been proposed to be a neuromodulator.
+Agmatine has the potential to serve in the coordination of the early and repair phase pathways of arginine in inflammation (Moinard et al. 2005; Morris 2003; Reghunathan 2006; Satriano, 2003).

 Literature References